-Human Trafficking is a crime that involves exploiting a person for labor, services, or commercial sex.
+WHAT: Human Trafficking is a crime that involves exploiting, compelling, or coercing a person to provide labor, services, or commercial sex acts.

 The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations define human trafficking as: